 The Math Placement Exam (MPE) is used to place students in the appropriate initial mathematics and/or statistics course(s).
 The MPE must be taken seriously so that the score truly reflects a student's current level of math preparedness and knowledge.
 Outside resources and calculators are not permitted.
-Dishonesty during the MPE may result in improper placement, putting a student in a course they are not adequately prepared for.
-Please see RIT's Academic Integrity Policy.
+Dishonesty during the MPE may result in improper placement, putting a student in a course they are not adequately prepared to take.
+Please read RIT's Academic Integrity Policy.
 If you took the AP Calculus AB or BC Exam, you are still required to take the MPE.

 Advisors will use both your MPE score and your program requirements to determine where you will be placed.